MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Calendar/Get-MgGroupCalendarPermission.md

 Get the specified permissions object of a user or group calendar that has been shared.
 This API is available in the following national cloud deployments.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Get-MgBetaGroupCalendarPermission](/powershell/module/Microsoft.Graph.Beta.Calendar/Get-MgBetaGroupCalendarPermission?view=graph-powershell-beta)

 ## SYNTAX

 ### List (Default)